dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 The second volume masks the `tmp` folder in the host OS so that all other `project` folders are available for the container except the `tmp`.
 When you run `docker-compose down`, this `tmp` folder within the container is wiped out.

-Now that you know what those three changes are about, bring the service down using `Ctrl+c` first, `docker-compose down` next and finally, reboot it through `docker-compose up`.
+Now that you know what those three changes are about, bring the service down using `Ctrl + C` first, then `docker-compose down` next and finally, reboot it through `docker-compose up`.

 One last piece of work.
 To empower browser to receive and apply changes when files are altered.
 You can do it in two ways: